-Tips for young athletes to avoid injuries this spring
+Top performance: Tips for young athletes to prevent injuries this spring season

 Many common sports-related injuries involving strains and sprains can be prevented with strength training and stretching.

 Incorporating muscle strengthening and resistance exercises into the athlete’s training program helps prevent injury by promoting joint health and overall balance.
 It will also aid in recovery, should an injury occur.